Oregon State Combat Robotics follows the SPARC guidelines for building and competing with combat robots.

 • One robot is burning and the other is mobile

-• Once the working robot is in position the arena marshall will enter the arena and extinguish the fire, then if possible, remove the robot from the arena.
+• Once the working robot is in position the arena marshal will enter the arena and extinguish the fire, then if possible, remove the robot from the arena.

 • The operator of the non-burning robot may then proceed with normal load out procedures.

-• Once the arena is able to be entered safely the arena marshall will enter the arena and extinguish the fire, then if possible, remove the robot from the arena.
+• Once the arena is able to be entered safely the arena marshal will enter the arena and extinguish the fire, then if possible, remove the robot from the arena.

 • The operator of the non-burning robot may then proceed with normal load out procedures.